About The 19th Wife (Random House Reader’s Circle Deluxe Reading Group Edition)

 About David Ebershoff

-David Ebershoff is the author of two novels, Pasadena and The Danish Girl, and a short-story collection, The Rose City.
-His fiction has won a number of awards, including the Rosenthal Foundation Award from the American Academy of Arts and… More about David Ebershoff
+David Ebershoff is the author of the novels The 19th Wife, Pasadena, and The Danish Girl, and a short-story collection, The Rose City.
+His fiction has won a number of awards, including the Rosenthal Foundation Award from the American Academy of Arts and Letters, the Ferro-Grumley… More about David Ebershoff

 Published by Random House Jun 11, 2012| 610 Pages| ISBN 9780679645542